TradeIdeasPhilip/compress/README.md

 Assume history contains one example of "Pizza Pie" and one example of "Multiply by 2 Pi!".
 We might set the probability of the next byte being 97% "e" and 3% "!".
-The first match was 5 bytes longer than the second match and 97% ≈ 2⁵ * 3%.
+The first match was 5 bytes longer than the second match and 97% ≈ 2⁵ × 3%.
 I need to work on the exact weightings, but that's where I started.
 Of course, there is a finite chance that any other byte could come next.
 In practice that's far less than 1%.

 My initial results were promising.
 I want to output more statistics and try more test files.
-I have not tried any tweaking yet.
+I have not tried *any* tweaking yet.

 I suspect the problem is that I'm not weighting the longer strings enough.
 We give them a high weight for being long.
 But we also give a boost to any hint that is repeated.
 An **eight** byte match is currently weighted 256× as much as a 0 byte match.
-But we are probably getting more far more than 256 of these 0 byte matches.
+But we are probably getting far more than 256 of these 0 byte matches.
 Analyze3.C focuses almost entirely on the longest match, and only falls back on the second or third best match when the better historical matches never point to the right byte.
 It did this in part because the long matches were so good.